aabderrafie/inception_42/README.md

 - **Virtual Machine (VM)**: This project should be completed within a virtual machine.
 - **Directory Structure**: All project-related files should be located in the `srcs/` folder.
-- **Makefile**: The provided Makefile automates various tasks like building, running, and cleaning up Docker containers.
 - **Docker Setup**: Dockerfiles for each service are provided, which will be built and managed using Docker Compose.
 - **Containers**: Each service runs in its own Docker container and restarts automatically in case of a crash.
 - **Docker Network**: Containers communicate via a Docker network defined in `docker-compose.yml`.